ABS-CBN: As a free-to-air television network (1953–1972; 1986–2020)

+The Chronicle Broadcasting Network (CBN) was founded on September 24, 1956, by Eugenio López Sr. and the former Philippine Vice President Fernando Lopez.
+The network initially focused only on radio broadcasting.
+On February 24, 1957, it acquired ABS from Quirino and Lindenberg, forming the current ABS-CBN.
+However, the name was not used until 1961 following the opening of its first regional station in Cebu.

 The flagship television station of ABS-CBN was DWWX-TV (ABS-CBN TV-2 Manila).
-As such, the network was informally referred to as "Channel 2" or "dos" (Spanish for two) even if the network was seen in other channel numbers elsewhere in the country.
+As such, the network was informally referred to as "Channel 2" or "Dos" (Spanish for two) even if the network was seen in other channel numbers elsewhere in the country.
 The network operated across the Philippine archipelago through the ABS-CBN Regional division which controlled 80 television stations.
 Its programs are also available outside the Philippines through the global subscription television channel The Filipino Channel (TFC).
 From 2011 to 2020, the network had on test broadcast for digital terrestrial television using the Japanese standard ISDB-T in select areas in the Philippines.
 On October 3, 2015, ABS-CBN started to broadcast in high-definition quality through its affiliate direct-to-home cable and satellite television providers.

 As of May 5, 2020, all terrestrial broadcast operations have halted completely as per a cease-and desist order from the National Telecommunications Commission.
-All frequencies formerly assigned to ABS-CBN have since been reassigned to other networks (including AMBS' All TV, which ironically, would begin simulcasting selected ABS-CBN programs nearly two years later).
+All frequencies formerly assigned to ABS-CBN have since been reassigned to other networks, most notably All TV, which has since aired ABS-CBN content.